Stocks & Shares ISAs

-A Stocks & Shares ISA is a wrapper that can be put around a wide range of different investment products to help save you tax.
+A Stocks & Shares ISA and an Innovative Finance ISA are wrappers that can be put around a wide range of different investment products to help save you tax.

 A number of different types of investment can be held in an ISA, including:

-You can contribute a total of £20,000 a year into an ISA in the current 2019/20 tax year.
-The whole allowance of £20,000 can be paid into a Stocks & Shares ISA, a Cash ISA, or a combination of these and other ISA types.
+You can contribute a total of £20,000 a year into an ISA in the current 2020/21 tax year.
+The whole allowance of £20,000 can be paid into a Stocks & Shares ISA, Innovative Finance ISA or Cash ISA, or a combination of these.

-Your annual ISA allowance expires at the end of each tax year, and any unused allowance will be lost.
+Your annual ISA allowance expires at the end of each tax year on 5 April and any unused allowance will be lost.
 It can’t be rolled over to the following year.
 You can choose between making a lump sum investment and/or making regular or ad hoc contributions throughout the tax year.

-Any increase in value of the investments in your Stocks & Shares ISA is free of Capital Gains Tax, and most income is tax-efficient.
+Any increase in the value of the investments in your Stocks & Shares ISA or Innovative Finance ISA is free of Capital Gains Tax, and most income is tax-efficient.

-You can only pay into one Stocks & Shares ISA in each tax year, but you can open a new ISA with a different provider each year if you want to.
+You can only pay into one Stocks & Shares ISA or Innovative Finance ISA in each tax year, but you can open a new ISA with a different provider each year if you want to.
 You don’t have to use the same provider for your Cash ISA if you have one.